Site icon Techies City

 Model Selection

-Model selection involves choosing the best algorithm for a given problem.
+A Model selection involves choosing the best algorithm for a given problem.
 Some standard model selection techniques include:

 1. Cross-validation: Cross-validation involves splitting the data into training and validation sets multiple times and evaluating the model’s performance on each split.
 This helps to reduce overfitting and give a more accurate estimate of the model’s performance.